 Disability Rights Fund

 DRF supports "Disabled Persons Organizations" (DPO's) in the developing world to take the lead in advocating for the human rights of persons with disabilities at local and national levels, utilizing the mechanism of the Convention on the Rights of Persons with Disabilities (CRPD).
-The Disability Rights Fund (DRF) is a collaboration between donors and the disability community to advance the new UN Convention on the Rights of Persons with Disabilities (CRPD).
+The Disability Rights Fund (DRF) is a collaboration between donors and the disability community to advance the UN Convention on the Rights of Persons with Disabilities (CRPD).

 The first human rights treaty of the 21st century and the fastest-negotiated UN treaty ever, the CRPD is also unique for its unprecedented inclusion of civil society in the drafting process.
 Building on the momentum of this landmark treaty, the DRF focuses grantmaking on building the capacity of Disabled Persons Organizations (DPOs) to be full and equal participants in the achievement of rights for the world’s one billion people with disabilities.

 With modest grants, DRF has supported country-level DPOs in the developing world to participate in treaty ratification, implementation, and monitoring efforts.